 In other words, it adds credibility to your name.

 The only thing you shouldn’t do is to fill this section with the forbidden phrase:

 “References available upon request”

 You might’ve followed all the tips so far and have done everything perfectly.
 But this simple line could completely throw them off.
-This phrase isn’t just overused heavily, but it’s also showing them you don’t have full control over your references, which is a bad sign.
+This phrase isn’t just overused heavily, but it’s also showing them you don’t have full control over your references.

-For example, you might be applying for space as an entry-level IT technician.
+For example, you might be applying for a job as an entry-level IT technician.
 You could use this section to talk about how you enjoy doing web design in your spare time.
-Or you could say you have a passion for coding, programming or anything related in the field.
+Or, you could show you have a passion for coding, programming, or anything related in the field.

 Have you had anything published in the past?

 If you’re applying for a job position such as a journalist, you might include a section of publications for previous work that’s been published.
 It’s a great way to signify credibility and social authority, as well as showing them you’re not an amateur.

 Do you have strong language skills and are you fluent in speaking those languages?
 If so, make a list of them and have a section dedicated to them!

 Having a job where being able to speak and understand other languages is an exceptional example of how you can impress employers.
 One, it’s a great skill to have.
 And two, you’re demonstrating your self-motivation and ability to learn.